-Cross Kirkland Corridor is a 5 mile lightly trafficked out and back trail located near Kirkland, WA that features a great forest setting and is rated as moderate.
+Cross Kirkland Corridor is a 5 mile lightly trafficked out and back trail located near Kirkland, Washington that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking, walking, and trail running and is accessible year-round.

 A section of the old Burlington Northern Railway corridor, purchased by the City of Kirkland WA for use as a mixed use trail.
 Railroad right of way running through Kirkland between Bellevue and Woodinville, WA.